Skip to main content

 America24920.083361.93118.64

-These grouped results supported the visual findings.
-In this sample, vehicles from Japan and Europe had higher average MPG than those from America, and they also tended to have lower average weight and horsepower.
-This was a useful example of how EDA methods work together: correlation gives a quantitative overview, while grouped summaries improve interpretability.
+The box plots provide more context.
+American vehicles had the lowest median MPG and Japanese vehicles the highest, although the distributions overlapped and there was variation within every group.
+In this sample, vehicles from Japan and Europe also tended to have lower average weight and horsepower.
+This was a useful example of how EDA methods work together: correlation gives a quantitative overview, while grouped summaries and distributions improve interpretability.

 8. Reflection against the learning outcomes